-Immediately following the release of the report, the University established an Athletics Assessment Team comprised of senior managers who worked together to evaluate the structure of the athletics program, develop a program of cost-cutting and revenue generating measures, and identified areas of improvement to athletic program financial processes.
-Further action was taken by the University to rebuild both our financial and athletics management teams.
+Immediately following the release of the report, the University took further action by the University to rebuild both our financial and athletics management teams.
 As of January 2020, this rebuild included hiring a new Vice-President/CFO for Finance and Administration, Controller, and Budget Director.
-With the retirement of our Athletics Director in December 2019, we have brought on a new Vice President and Athletics Director (AD), a Deputy AD and Chief of Staff, and a Senior Associate AD for Business and Finance.
+With the retirement of our Athletics Director in December 2019, we have brought on a new Vice President and Athletics Director (AD), and an entire athletics administration: which includes an Deputy AD, Senior Associate AD for Business & Finance, Associate AD for Administration and Operations, and the Associate AD for Compliance.